Scott Skiles: High school and college

 In 1982, Skiles led Plymouth High School to the Indiana State Championship, scoring 39 points to lead the Pilgrims past the Gary Roosevelt Panthers in double overtime.
-During the 1982 season Skiles led the state in scoring, averaging 30.2 points per game.
-He set several Plymouth high school records during his career, including most points in a home game (53) and most points in an away game (56).
+During that season, Skiles led the state in scoring, averaging 29.3 points per game.
+Skiles set several school records during his career there, including most points in a home game (53) and most points in an away game (56).
 He left Plymouth as the school's all-time career scoring leader (1,788 points), a record that would stand until 2005.
 Skiles had his number 22 jersey retired at Plymouth High School in 1992.

-Skiles attended Michigan State University, where in his senior season he was a First Team All-America selection as well as the Big Ten Conference MVP and scoring champion.
+Skiles attended Michigan State University, where in his senior season he was a First Team All-America selection as well as the Big Ten Conference Player of the Year and scoring champion.
 He left MSU as its all-time career scoring leader (2,145 points) and still holds the Spartans' record for most points scored in a season (850).
 While in East Lansing, he was arrested and charged with felony possession of cocaine and misdemeanor possession of marijuana.
 The cocaine charge was dropped, and Skiles pleaded guilty to the marijuana possession.
 He was arrested and charged with drunken driving a year later and served 15 days in jail.
 During his senior season, Skiles committed a parole violation on an earlier marijuana conviction, and served a brief jail sentence.